 Systemic mastocytosis can become cancerous.
 The risk of systemic mastocytosis becoming cancerous is 7% when the disease begins in childhood and as much as 30% in adults.
 Mast cell leukemia involves the blood, while mast cell sarcoma involves the body’s soft tissues.

 The next section in this guide is Statistics.
 It helps explain how many people are diagnosed with this condition.
-Or, use the menu to choose another section to continue reading this guide.
+You may use the menu to choose a different section to read in this guide.